aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/compare/_index.md

 Using an SDK is the best way to speed up the development.
 An SDK takes care of low-level details and lets you focus on your project tasks.
 Please check out the [GitHub repository](https://github.com/aspose-words-cloud) for a complete list of Aspose.Words Cloud SDKs.

-## SDK Examples

-A set of short code examples, demonstrating how to use this REST API with various SDKs, is presented below:
+The following set of *Code Examples* for various SDKs demonstrates how to use this REST API:

 {{< tabs tabTotal="8" tabID="4" tabName1="C#" tabName2="Java" tabName3="Python" tabName4="Ruby" tabName5="Node.js" tabName6="Android" tabName7="Swift" tabName8="Go" >}}
 {{< tab tabNum="1" >}}